 Depending on your photographer, the acceptable forms of payment will vary.
-Some only accept checks, others take checks and credit cards.
-Some accept cash, credit cards, checks and online payments such as PayPal.
-Some photographers even offer payment plans.
+There are photographers that only accept checks, others take checks and credit cards.
+Some photographers accept cash, credit cards, checks and online payments such as PayPal.
+Certain ones even offer payment plans.

 Make sure you are clear on what options you have to pay for your photographic services.
 Nothing like showing up for your session with only a credit card to discover your photographer only takes checks and your bank account has $54 to last you until payday.